© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Road 250m NE of Pwll-y-Hwyaid is a scheduled monument protected by Cadw under reference CM279.
 View the official record →

-Roman Road 250m NE of Pwll-y-Hwyaid is a Roman transport route located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM279.
+Roman Road 250m NE of Pwll-y-Hwyaid is a Roman transport route in Carmarthenshire, Wales, recorded as a scheduled ancient monument under Cadw reference CM279.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM279.

 Roman Road 250m NE of Pwll-y-Hwyaid dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Road 250m NE of Pwll-y-Hwyaid is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM279.